 - $100/week for each eligible new employee aged 30–35 years old (incl.)

 A few other things to note about employer eligibility:

 - You need to register for the scheme before the claim period due date of the first JobMaker period you’re filing a claim for.

 - You can’t receive funds through both the JobMaker and the JobKeeper schemes at the same time.

 - You only need to register once, but you must make a claim through your STP-enabled payroll software to prove that the employee has met the minimum hours requirements.

 Please note there is eligibility criteria for the employee, too, which you need to be aware of.

 Things to consider before hiring

 If you need to add young employees at your business right now – and you should have Millennials on your team, regardless – the JobMaker credit may be a very timely resource.
 However, it still needs careful planning.
-Our most successful clients will tell you that good people are the foundation of any great business.
+Our most successful clients will tell you those good people are the foundation of any great business.
 No matter when you employ someone, you want to ensure that they’re going to be the right fit for both the position and for your company.
 Hiring the wrong person can also be very expensive, when you consider advertising, staff time needed for hiring, onboarding and training, etc.